 She also says, "According to a Harris Poll, 44 percent of shoppers would cancel their online purchase midway during the final checkout process due to website delays and 89 percent of adult U.S. shoppers would simply stop shopping at an online store as a result of a poor website experience."

 UI elements and content play a crucial role in the success of an e-commerce website and hence, you should actively get involved in ensuring correctness of UI elements and content.
 This may include testing of product and category page layout, images, content pages, static and dynamic text box and CTAs.
-Therefore, you should formulate a solid testing practice to check and optimize the front-end of your e-commerce store considering the weightage in the overall conversion.
+Therefore, you should formulate a solid testing practice to check and optimize the front-end of your e-commerce store considering the

 Servers and website infrastructure form a critical part of any e-commerce website.
 Even ten minutes of server shutdown or outage can cost huge to companies, crushing their online sales.
 This is the reason your website servers should be tested rigorously to ensure how well it can perform during specific conditions.
 Leverage fault tolerance wherein both hardware and software can take over when usual components fail.
 Also, scaling up and scaling down of servers can be utilized to increase or decrease the number of servers according to the load generated.

 - Use auto-scaling of infrastructure.